mshyam83/Boggle/README.md

 ----home_controller.rb
 ```

 For react we have following files created.
-Here Home component uses Jumbotron which and GameLoad component.
+Here, Home component uses Jumbotron and GameLoad component.
 GameLoad component contains all the main logic for populating the board and validaton the words and calling rails api.

 ```
 --app